Li-Heng-LH/JavaProfessionalWorkOut/concurrency/CheatSheet.md

 |                 | invoke callables        | invoke callables          |
 |                 |                         | schedule command/callable |
 |                 |                         | scheduleAt command        |

-* Blocking operations:
-  * Future.get()
-  * ExecutorService.invokeAll
-* Non-Blocking operations:
-  * execute
-  * submit
-  * schedule

-* After execute, submit, schedule, need to have main thread running to wait for threads.
+* Yes the main thread will not wait for other threads.
+But JVM will finish all threads.
 * using scheduleAtFixedRate with newScheduledThreadPool, an available thread will pick up the next scheduled task.